-4.4 Ownership
+4.3: Ownership Eligibility

-To be eligible for the Homeowner Reconstruction and Rehabilitation Program, applicants must have owned and occupied the property as their primary residence at the time Hurricanes Irma and Maria occurred; and must be maintaining the home as their current primary residence.
+To be eligible for the Homeowner Reconstruction and Rehabilitation Program, applicants must have owned and occupied the property at the time Hurricanes Irma and Maria occurred; and must be maintaining the home as their current primary residence.

 Prior to receiving assistance, homeowners must provide evidence that all property taxes are current with a copy of a current tax statement.
-If taxes are not current, prior to assistance, the homeowners must have entered into a payment plan and will be required to provide evidence of current taxes throughout the Recapture period.
+If taxes are not current prior to assistance, applicants must provide proof, within 30 days, that they have entered into a payment plan and/ or bring the taxes current.
+If the applicant is unable to provide proof of a payment plan within the 30 days, the applicant will be notified their application has been placed in "inactive" status.